-The Albany City Council is committed to maintaining Albany’s small-town ambiance, responding to the needs of a diverse community, promoting business vitality, and fostering a safe, healthy, and sustainable environment.
-Part of the effort of preserving Albany’s unique character includes ensuring long term sustainability and resilience from climate change and its effects.
+Through the Albany City Council’s Strategic Vision, we are committed to maintaining Albany’s small-town ambiance, responding to the needs of a diverse community, promoting business vitality, and fostering a safe, healthy, and sustainable urban village.
+Part of the effort of preserving Albany’s unique character includes ensuring long-term sustainability and resilience from climate change and its effects.
 As a result, in 2017, City Council included advancing climate action through implementation and evaluation of an updated climate action plan in its Strategic Plan.